-This tab allows you to choose the conditions for saving PDFs, and specify the Outlook folders that will be monitored for incoming emails that will be converted automatically.
+This area allows you to choose the conditions for saving PDFs, and specify the Outlook folders that will be monitored for incoming emails that should be converted automatically.

-- The "When to Save the Emails as PDF" pane allows you to choose to automatically have emails converted to PDF in the background as you work.
-Clearing the Automatic checkbox still allows you to control which emails get converted to PDF by the buttons that show up on the Sperry Software tab in the main Outlook Ribbon, the buttons that show up on the Sperry Software tab in an individual email, or via the batch mode (available on the Settings and Utilities tab). - The "Filtering Rules" frame allows you to choose to Save All Emails, or save only those that match the criteria you specify.
-"Save only those that match" options (which accept wildcard characters (the asterisk is the wildcard character) and are not case sensitive) must match in order to have the Add-in process the email.
+- The "When to Save the Emails as PDF" frame allows you to choose to automatically have emails converted to PDF in the background as you work.
+Clearing the Automatic checkbox still allows you to control which emails get converted to PDF by the buttons that show up in the main Outlook toolbar, the buttons that show up in an individual email, or via the batch mode (available on the Settings and Utilities tab). - The "Filtering Rules" frame allows you to choose to Save All Emails, or save only those that match the criteria you specify.
+"Save only those that match" options (which accept wildcard characters (the asterisk is the wildcard character) and are not case sensitive) must match in order to have the add-in process the email.
 The options are OR'ed together.